Akiakirudy/Grocery-Management-APP/README.md

-# Grocery Management System in iOS Version
+# Grocery Management System for iOS

 Preprocess photos using the Vision framework and classify them with a Core ML model and darknet YOlOv4.